iamromulan/cellular-modem-wiki/README.md

 Many of Quectel's modems support directly connecting to a PCIe Ethernet chipset.
 This is useful to use the cellular connection as a WAN interface - you can just plug the modem into the WAN port on your router, do a bit of configuration, and you're good to go.
 Performance is good, and the modem's onboard connection management often works better than the scripts many routers use to try to keep the connection up.

 > :warning: This is a living document.
-Changes may be made as more discoverys are made or more software is made
+Changes may be made as more discoveries are made or more software is made

 # Table of Contents
 - [Quectel RGMII Configuration Notes](#quectel-rgmii-configuration-notes)